fotonlimit/flywire_challenge/science.md

 # The Shared Circuit and What It Means

-*[Your name] – FlyWire challenge – [date]*
+*[Nithilan Sundaram] – FlyWire challenge – [06-12-2026]*

 ## What I found

-I found the same circuit shape in three datasets (MCNS, FAFB, and MAOL): a "star" of **1,188 neurons** – one central hub neuron that connects out to 1,187 others, and those 1,187 don't connect to each other.
+I found the same circuit shape in three datasets (MCNS, FAFB, and MAOL): a "star" of **1,188 neurons** – one central hub neuron that connects out to 1,187 others, and those 1,187 don't connect to each other, so it's an independent set.
 It's the same in all three datasets, with the connections pointing the same direction.
-I matched the neurons by their wiring only, not by cell type, so they aren't the same cells – they just have the same shape.
+I matched the neurons by their wiring only, not by cell type, so they aren't the same cells – they just have the same shape.It is induced isomorphic.

 ![Figure 1](circuit_clean.png)

 **Figure 1.** The star, shown for FAFB.
 Left: the hub (CT1) with 36 of its 1,187 leaves so you can actually see the shape.
 Right: the full circuit with all 1,187 leaves – it looks dense because the one hub connects to so many neurons at once.
+In the Github Repository there is another circuit.png that is the entire circuit but jumbled up in a dense fashion.

 ## The biology